ivotron/ivotron.github.io/_posts/2013-04-07-the-ff-stack.md

  4. Distributed Application Object Storage (DAOS).
  5. Versioning Object Storage Device (VOSD).

-Applications running on the compute nodes will be written in Python scripts.
+Applications running on the compute nodes will be written in Python scripts or in C++ using the HDF5 APIs.
 These applications will execute analysis on graph-based data (ACG).
 The point is to demonstrate both the HPC and BigData use cases of the Exascale architecture.
 The data structures will be stored in HDF5, for which new API extensions will be implemented.
 These new API calls will expose the transactional, asynchronous and function-forwarding semantics of the underlying stack.

 <!--
     TODO: